fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 This is an article on adding the Atmel SAM4S Xplained board to the [Zephyr Operating System](https://www.zephyrproject.org/).
-We will start with the board code and then the SoC code.
+We will start with the board code and continue with the SoC code.
 Then we will look at building and installing the binary file "zephyr.bin".
-We will make lots of references to the data sheet, schematic, and Zephyr OS documentation.
+It is recommended to have the data sheet, schematic and docs available for reference as they will be needed extensively.
 One of the goals is to show how to figure out what your board and SoC need in order to be added to the Zephyr OS.

 # Materials